tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-COVID--19-Pandemic.md

 **"Everyone wants to party, but nobody wants to do the dishes."**

 Before we can get to the interesting stuff about the Coronavirus and COVID-19, the associated disease, it's a good idea get a relatively good grip of the basics.
 Before we get to the 'Corona' bit, we will talk a little about the 'Virus' bit.
-This won't take long!

 To understand the enemy in all its gory depth, we first have to get an image in our minds of what a virus actually is.
 Viruses are a huge topic and have a whole academic field in their own right.

 But don't worry, we won't spend all day here!
 We only need a 30-second blitz worth of it.
 We will mention very little of the technical terms but then take them apart and their meaning will then be apparent!

 It might come as a surprise to you that, in spite of being the most populous type of biological entity, viruses are considered to be neither alive nor dead!

 The basic components of a virus when it is not inside a cell (this is called a *virion*, an unemployed virus) are simple to understand.

 A cartoon structure is down here.